 A beginning class in the fundamentals of organ playing.

 Prerequisite: Students must have studied piano for at least three years and have the ability to play Bach Two-Part Inventions and a Clementi Sonatina.
 Students must also be physically able to reach the pedal board.
 Piano majors only.

 This class is an introduction to the jazz style of piano playing.
 Students will learn jazz chords, voicing, and improvisation.

-Prerequisite: Piano and organ majors only.
+Prerequisite: Piano majors only.